HanaSabih/awesome-books-with-es6/README.md

 <!-- FUTURE FEATURES -->

 ## 🔭 Future Features <a name="future-features"></a>
-[]Add date and time for each books and store it
+[] Add date and time for each book and store it